Frequently Asked Questions - About the Project

 [Other ESP Files]

-For getting load order set with other mods loaded, please use BOSS.
+For getting load order set with other mods loaded, please use LOOT.
 It will provide you a solid starting point for everything that you can then tweak as needed.

 I'm getting errors when trying to install the version 2.x.x updates using Nexus Mod Manager